vecnk6/vecnk6.github.io/content/home/welcome.md

 <!--StartFragment-->

-Visual Exploration of Chain of Narrators in the Kutub Al-Sittah Research VECN-K9
+Visual Exploration of Chain of Narrators in the Kutub Al-Sittah Research VECN-K6 FUNDED BY THE QATAR NATIONAL RESEARCH  FUND
+HBKU (CSE and CHSS) and Qatar University

 <!--EndFragment-->